angry-dan/photos/readme.md

 * Babel, because modern JavaScript tools are a must.
 * PostCSS, but not SASS.
 Because SASS is bloated, and actually just writing CSS is not hard.
-* Parcel instead of Webpack, because the defaults are sensible and it avoids a config file.
+* [Parcel](https://parceljs.org/) instead of Webpack, because the defaults are sensible and it avoids a config file.
 * CSS animations.
-I actually wanted to use https://popmotion.io/ because I'm keen on it's funcitonal reactive style, but in reality it just didn't fit in with the declarative approach.
+I actually wanted to use [Popmotion](https://popmotion.io/) because I'm keen on it's funcitonal reactive style, but in reality it just didn't fit in with the declarative approach.
-* Preact without JSX, mostly as an experiment vs React.
+* [Preact](https://preactjs.com/) without JSX, mostly as an experiment vs React.
 It was fun to work with a minimal toolset and helps to demonstrate how the underlying libraries are working.

 # Build + run